-After award, it may be possible to secure voluntary agreement by the contractor to take further steps to promote race equality, including workforce matters, positive action, and promotion of subcontracting opportunities for small firms and ethnic minority businesses.
+After award, it may be possible to secure voluntary agreement by the contractor to take further steps to promote race equality, including workforce matters, positive action, and promoting subcontracting opportunities for small firms and ethnic minority businesses.

-A best value review of the success or failure of the contract in meeting race equality objectives will offer lessons for future contracts.
+A review of the success or failure of the contract in meeting race equality objectives will offer lessons for future contracts.

-Checklist for local authorities
+Checklist for public authorities